Pat and Mike: Reception

+Box office

 According to MGM records the film earned $2,050,000 in the US and Canada and $646,000 elsewhere, resulting in a profit of $74,000.

+Critical reaction

-In his June 19, 1952 review in The New York Times, Bosley Crowther praised the film as “a pleasing blue-plate of al fresco warm-weather fare… a shaky combination of, let us say, Woman of the Year and (if you can imagine without music) the theatrical Guys and Dolls.
+Bosley Crowther of The New York Times praised the film as "a pleasing blue-plate of al fresco warm-weather fare... a shaky combination of, let us say, Woman of the Year and (if you can imagine without music) the theatrical Guys and Dolls.
 But, withal, it is a likable fable about a highly coordinated dame who moves in upon and takes over a positive, authoritative guy, with slight overtones of honor triumphing over shadiness and greed.
-And it is smoothly directed by George Cukor and slyly, amusingly played by the whole cast, especially by its due of easy, adroit, experienced stars.
-Mr. Ray, as a dumb, moody fighter; Sammy White, as a shifty hanger-on, and William Ching, as the stuffed-shirt fiancé, are outstanding in support.
-George Mathews and Charles Buchinski are also fun as "the kind of types that have been known to act very hot-headed in their day and age."
-(They are neatly manhandled by Miss Hepburn, using judo, in one scene.)
-And, as for the real professional athletes and the exhibitions they give, they are credible, colorful and exciting.
-That's enough in these hot summer days.”

-Variety wrote: “The smooth-working team of Spencer Tracy and Katharine Hepburn spark the fun… Hepburn is quite believable as a femme athlete taken under the wing of promoter Tracy.
+And it is smoothly directed by George Cukor and slyly, amusingly played by the whole cast, especially by its duo of easy, adroit, experienced stars."
+William Brogdon of Variety wrote: "The smooth-working team of Spencer Tracy and Katharine Hepburn spark the fun ...
+Hepburn is quite believable as a femme athlete taken under the wing of promoter Tracy.
 Film settles down to a series of laugh sequences of training, exhibitions and cross-country tours in which Hepburn proves to be a star.
-Tracy is given some choice lines in the script and makes much of them in an easy, throwaway style that lifts the comedy punch.”
+Tracy is given some choice lines in the script and makes much of them in an easy, throwaway style that lifts the comedy punch."